 The OU was established by Royal Charter in 1969 and has operated across all four UK nations from the start.
 At The OU in Scotland we offer a wide range of courses and qualifications through supported open learning, we support our students and staff, undertake projects around learning enhancement, and engage with key education stakeholders and policy-makers.

-Susan (pictured right) heads up the Directorate, which is responsible for the overall management of The OU in Scotland.
-Kate Signorini is Depute Director (Planning, Resources and Engagement).
+Susan heads up the Directorate, which is responsible for the overall management of The OU in Scotland.
+There are three Depute Directors - Kate Signorini (Strategy, Planning and Resources); Shona Littlejohn (Student Experience and Widening Access); Marie Hendry (External Engagement and Partnerships).

 Jennie Lee was born in Fife in 1904.
 Her father and grandfather were miners and both were heavily involved in the Scottish Independent Labour Party.
 Jennie became interested in politics at an early age.
 She later went to university and became a teacher, but her main passion was politics.